-When used with the new Deskpro Family, Compaq Insight Manager and the Solutions Partners products are complementary.
+When used with the Deskpro Family, Compaq Insight Manager and the Solutions Partners' products are complementary.
 Compaq Insight Manager functions primarily as the remote hardware and fault management tool.
 The Solutions Partners' products handle remote inventory management, software distribution, and so on.

-Although Insight Manager does provide access to all of the new Deskpro Family AssetControl information, Insight Manager is primarily a fault management tool providing both IntelliSafe hard drive and thermal monitoring and alerting.
-Insight Manager will initially be the only product capable of remote alerting for IntelliSafe hard drive or thermal failures.
+Although Insight Manager does provide access to all of the Deskpro Family AssetControl information, Insight Manager is primarily a fault management tool providing both IntelliSafe hard drive and thermal monitoring and alerting.
 Insight Manager is designed to monitor Compaq hardware only.

 The Solutions Partners' products are primarily asset management tools which can provide asset management reports for a range of hardware.
 The products also might include features such as software distribution, software license metering, and remote workstation control.
-Although the Solutions Partners' products are designed to manage almost any PC hardware, only the new Deskpro Family provides detailed asset information such as serial numbers and monitor information.
+Although the Solutions Partners' products are designed to manage almost any PC hardware, only the Deskpro Family provides detailed asset information such as serial numbers and monitor information.